Written byConnie Yang

 - Click Restart next to the Software Update label.

-How to update apps on your Mac?
+How to update all the apps on your Mac?

 Updating apps can enable them to be compatible with the updated OS and allow you to enjoy all the latest features they added with bugs patched.